IamLation/lation_servicecenter/README.md

 A simple automated mechanic script for repairing & cleaning vehicles on the go utilizing ox_lib radial menu.

 ## Features
-- Optimized 0.00 on use & idle
+- Optimized 0.00 on use & idle (depending on config options)
 - Supports ESX / easy to convert
 - Highly detailed config file